kiran94/dgraphpandas/README.md

 -   `illegal_characters_intrinsic_object`
     -   Same as `illegal_characters` but for the subject on intrinsic fields.
 These have a different set of illegal characters because subjects on intrinsic records are actual data values and are quoted.
 They therefore can accept many more characters then the subject.

+- `ensure_xid_predicate`
+  - Schema generation option to ensure that the `xid` predicate is applied to the schema.
+If you use the `--upsertPredicate xid` then this must be set so that the predicate is created and indexed.

 **File Level**

 -   `type_overrides`